truenas/documentation/content/TCGettingStarted/TCReleaseNotes.md

 Self-hosted containers are typically updated by backing up the container volume and pulling the latest available container version.
 See the [container update tutorial]({{< relref "UpdateDocker.md" >}}) for guidance.

-Updating from TrueCommand v1.3 to v2.0 or newer involves a database migration process.
+Updating from TrueCommand v1.3 to v2.0 or later involves a database migration process.
 This preserves all configuration data, but does not preserve old performance statistics.
-Additionally, it is not possible to roll back to TrueCommand v1.3 from v2.1 or newer.
+Additionally, it is not possible to roll back to TrueCommand v1.3 from v2.1 or later.

 An issue is found with High Availability (HA) TrueNAS SCALE 23.10.0.1 systems connected to TrueCommand 3.0.0-BETA.1.
-Avoid connecting a SCALE HA system to TrueCommand 3.0.0 until it is updated to TrueNAS SCALE version 23.10.1 or later.
+Update SCALE HA systems to TrueNAS SCALE version 23.10.1 or later before connecting to TrueCommand 3.0.

 After upgrading to TrueCommand 3.0, you might need to edit and re-apply connected TrueNAS system passwords to ensure connectivity.